 All right, stay right there.

-All right, so let's talk about some of the people in that room you saw every day.
+All right, so let's talk about some of the people in that room you saw every day, you know, like Jim Acosta, as if he's a real objective and balanced reporter.

-Well what what do you do?
+What do you do?

-I think if you're a journalist and you don't call that out and say that's not representative of who we are, our industry, and and how we should act, that's the biggest problem there.
+I think if you're a journalist and you don't call that out and say that's not representative of who we are, our industry, and how we should act, that's the biggest problem there.

-I think Acosta gets away with it because his colleagues not only encourage it but tolerate it.
+I think Acosta gets away with it because his colleagues not only encourage it, but tolerate it.

 And the idea that that's why that's how a journalist should act.

-But now when Acosta does it on a daily basis, and he did it last week to to the president himself, he does it on a daily basis in the press briefing room, that that it's tolerated and it's acceptable.
+But now when Acosta does it on a daily basis, and he did it last week to the president himself, he does it on a daily basis in the press briefing room, that it's tolerated and it's acceptable.

 There's a level of entitlement and elitism that he believes he is entitled to as many questions as he wants, as often as he wants, when he wants them.

-And I I think that that that is unbelievable.
+And I think that that is unbelievable.

-And I think it it leads to the decay and why people really now it's like a it's like a cancer that metastasized and spread all over the room.
+Now it's like a cancer that metastasized and spread all over the room.

 I mean, I see it almost every day.

-But well, listen, congratulations on the book.
+Well, listen, congratulations on the book.

 It's my favorite place on earth.